-As in any business, 'Perception is Reality'.
+As in any business, 'Perception is reality'.
 Make sure you present yourself in a professional manner.
-By this we mean make sure that your truck or trailer and the way that you and your people are dressed looks neat, clean and professional.
+Your truck or trailer and the way that you and your people are dressed should look neat, clean and professional.

-In most cases you will be making cold calls in person, driving through a neighborhood and stopping door to door.
-In some cases you may be making phone calls to set up free estimate meetings.
-In all cases it is critical that you practice your presentation skills, develop your own script and approach.
+In most cases, you will be making cold calls in person, driving through a neighborhood and stopping door to door.
+In some cases, you may be making phone calls to set up free estimate meetings.
+In all cases, it is critical that you practice your presentation skills and develop your own script and approach.

-From our experience there is nothing more effective than 'being there' on a bright sunny day and speaking one on one with a perspective customer and once you've got one job underway on a street and you start knocking on the next person's door and they see you are already doing a job close by……your chances for landing a series of jobs on that street are very good which will have a big impact on your profit potential that day.
+There is nothing more effective than 'being there' on a bright sunny day and speaking one on one with a prospective customer.
+Once you've got one job underway on a street, and you start knocking on the next person's door and they see you are already doing a job close by……your chances for landing a series of jobs on that street are very good.

-- Appointments - When you make an appointment for a specific time and date, i.e. 10 a.m.
-Wednesday versus some time next week and BE THERE on time……your customers' time is valuable and they have many other things to plan and do in their day.
+- Appointments - When you make an appointment for a specific time and date, BE THERE on time.
+Your customers' time is valuable, and they have many other things to plan and do in their day.

-- Prompt service - Basically, when the customer says "yes" then make every effort to complete the job as soon as the client says "Do It!"
-In the event you have a sales representative out pre-selling, make sure to get a deposit when you can and make sure you are there at the time and date agreed.
-If there is any change, it is important to call the client and make alternate arrangements.
+- Prompt service - When the customer says "yes" then make every effort to complete the job as soon as the client says, "Do It!"
+In the event you have a sales representative out pre-selling, make sure to get a deposit when you can, and make sure you are there at the time and date agreed.
+If there is any change, call the client and make alternate arrangements.
 People are very understanding when you speak to them in advance.
-They don't want to be waiting for you or your team and no one shows up.
+They don't want to be waiting for you or your team, and no one shows up.

-- Repeat Business – Get ALL your customers' contact information: Name, Phone, Email, Address.
-You have a golden opportunity to build an ongoing, long term relationship with your customers that will allow you to pre-book jobs with them for years to come.
-Getting the right information and developing a Customer Relationship Management system will also allow you to build a high valuation for your business is you should ever decide to sell your business.
+- Repeat Business – Get ALL your customers' contact information: name, phone, email, address.
+You have a golden opportunity to build an ongoing, long-term relationship with your customers that will allow you to pre-book jobs with them for years to come.
+Getting the right information and developing a customer relationship management system will also allow you to build a high valuation for your business.

 Use the Best Asphalt & Sealcoating Product:

 - People You Know.
-Family and Friends…once you let them know you are in this business they will be delighted to have you do their driveway and when you do a good job for them they will tell others which leads to :
+Once you let family and friends know you are in this business they will be delighted to have you do their driveway.
+When you do a good job for them, they will tell others which leads to :

 - Word of Mouth.
 Word of mouth is the best advertisement there is.
 With word of mouth, individuals are personally vouching for you and your work.

 - Fliers.
 Fliers are effective when targeting specific areas.
-Fliers allow you to include a variety of information about you, the product and your FREE estimate service.
-Fliers are an excellent tool to generate interest and awareness and you can feature a 'special limited time savings coupon' as part of your offer to drive immediate response to your offer. business.
+Fliers allow you to include a variety of information about you, the product you provide, and your free estimate service.
+Fliers are an excellent tool to generate interest and awareness, and you can feature a 'special limited time savings coupon' as part of your offer to drive immediate response to your business.

-- Follow up Service.
-In the springtime touch base with last years customers and offer them a spring time special offer.
-This will allow you to secure an early start up for those customers who are particular about the appearance of their drive way and you will make sure to touch up and repair any winter damage caused by snow plows, snow blowers, shovels etc.
+- Follow-up Service.
+In the springtime, touch base with last year's customers, and offer them a springtime special offer.
+This will allow you to secure an early start for those customers who are particular about the appearance of their driveway.
+You can touch up and repair any winter damage caused by snow plows, snow blowers, shovels, etc.

 Asphalt Sealing Application Guide

-- Use a thin board or small section of a piece of plywood so you can protect the edges of the walls surfaces that you will be spraying or applying next to.
-Make sure to take your time and to develop your technique so you don't have to waste time cleaning up from overspray errors.
+- Use a thin board or small section of a piece of plywood to protect the edges of the walls that you will be spraying or applying next to.
+Make sure to take your time and develop your technique so you don't have to waste time cleaning up from over-spray errors.

-- When using any of the Asphalt Kingdom spray systems the application wand will spray a 2 to 3 foot fan spray when holding the tip 1.5 feet above the asphalt.
-Take you time, practice makes perfect.
+- When using any of the Asphalt Kingdom spray systems, the application wand will spray a two- to three-foot fan spray when holding the tip 1.5 feet above the asphalt.
+Take your time.
+Practice makes perfect.

 - Start the spraying process by walking up the driveway right to the end (usually closest to the house).
 Do one full pass across the top of the driveway.
 Example:

-- Once you have then done the borders you can then walk back to the top of the driveway and start sealing from left to right or right to left.
+- Once you've completed the borders you can then walk back to the top of the driveway and start sealing from left to right or right to left.
 Work your way down the driveway.

-- Once driveway is completely sealed it is best to put two sticks on each side down by the road and put a caution ribbon across the end so nobody drives onto the driveway by accident.
+- Once the driveway is completely sealed, put a caution ribbon across the end so nobody drives onto the driveway by accident.

 - Clean up after your job.
-Sweep the road and be sure that when you leave the area is cleaner than when you initially arrived.
+Sweep the road, and be sure that when you leave, the area is cleaner than when you arrived.

-RAIN: Asphalt sealer can be applied up to ½ to ¾ of an hour before a rain.
+RAIN: Asphalt sealer can be applied up to 30 or 45 minutes before rain.

 APPLICATION TEMPERATURE: Do not apply at a temperature less than 40°F and more than 95°F.

 CURING / DRYING TIME: The time to dry will vary, depending on weather conditions.
-Normally, it can be walked on 24 hours later or can be driven on after 48 hours – But always advise your client to stay off the surface for as long as possible as this allows for the best job.
+Normally, it can be walked on 24 hours later and driven on after 48 hours.
+But always advise your client to stay off the surface for as long as possible as this allows for the best job.

-Once the sealer dries it will be difficult to remove, because of its extreme quality and durability.
+Once the sealer dries, it will be difficult to remove, because of its quality and durability.
 Fabric stains are permanent.
 Work gloves and eye protection are recommended.

-One of the frustrating things that can happen with sealcoating is losing pressure while spraying.
-There are three common reasons for this to happen and several things you can do to prevent or fix this problem.
+SPRAYING SEALCOAT – Losing Pressure while Spraying: One of the frustrating things that can happen with sealcoating is losing pressure while spraying.
+There are several things you can do to prevent or fix this problem.
 Learn how to fix sealcoating pressure problems »

 Smart Ways to Save Money

-The saying, "You have to spend money to make money" is certainly true, but there are also ways to save your asphalt business money by spending smart.
-Here are three areas of simple and smart business practices that will keep money in your pocket.
-Every independent operator should know these ways to save money.
+The saying, "You have to spend money to make money," is certainly true, but there are also ways to save your asphalt business money by spending smart.
+Here are three simple and smart business practices that will keep money in your pocket.

 Know Your Money

-Every country, and even state, has their own tax laws, so don’t let a fear of numbers scare you as an owner.
+Every country, and even state, has its own tax laws, so don’t let a fear of numbers scare you as an owner.
 The fact is, not knowing is costing you a fortune.
-An accountant is worth their weight in savings.
+Accountants are worth their weight in savings.
 Or you can take a course at a local college or even online to learn more about tax savings in your off-season.
-Here’s just a sampling of ways that your asphalt business can save money with accounting know-how.
+Here’s a sampling of ways that your asphalt business can save money with accounting know-how.

-- Home-Based Office: So many owners work from home, with at least an office and phone.
+- Home-Based Office: Many owners work from home, with at least an office and phone.
 Almost every tax law allows you to write this off.
-Let’s say your home office is 5% of your home’s square footage, then 5% of all expenses are deductible.
+Let’s say your home office is 5% of your home’s square footage.
+Then 5% of all your work expenses are deductible.

-Utilities, property taxes, mortgage/rent, are all obvious, but have you been including home repair like the new roof, new air-conditioner, landscaping, bathroom supplies, cleaning products, etc.?
+Utilities, property taxes, mortgage/rent, are all obvious to consider for tax purposes, but have you been including home repair like the new roof, new air-conditioner, landscaping, bathroom supplies, cleaning products, etc.?
 When you spend money on your home, keep the receipts.
 You’ll be pleasantly surprised at how much you will save!

 Spending More To Save More

-Sealant is easily the most-used supply in the asphalt business, so it’s also one of your biggest costs and your best money-maker.
-Here are simple ways to make that work for you and save your money.
+Sealant is the most-used supply in the asphalt business.
+It’s also one of your biggest costs and your best money-maker.
+Here are simple ways to make sealant-use work for you and save your money.

 - Bulk Rate Pricing: Good suppliers discount asphalt sealer when you buy in quantity.
 That puts more money in your pocket.
-Plus if you’re smart and canvas the neighborhood for “We’re here, we can sealcoat your driveway today” jobs, you won’t have the worry of running out of sealer.
+Plus, if you’re smart and canvas the neighborhood for jobs, you won’t have the worry of running out of sealer.

 - Larger Tank: How many trips are you making to the sealer plant, and how much gas and time are you losing making that trip instead of sealcoating?
 Investing in a larger tank to hold sealant close to work is smart money thinking.

-Here are the 5 basics of your Asphalt Sales Strategy Guide to success:
+Here are five basics of your asphalt sales strategy guide to success:

-- Qualify Your Customer – Who needs your asphalt sealing, and the best ways to find them
+- Qualify Your Customer – Determine who needs your asphalt sealing, and the best ways to find them

-- Be Disarming – How to approach people when you knock on their door so they will take the time to listen to what you have to say
+- Be Disarming – Know how to approach people when you knock on their door so they will take the time to listen to what you have to say

-- Sales Tools – What you should have with you when you are making a cold call and knocking at someone's door
+- Sales Tools – List what you should have with you when you are making a cold call and knocking at someone's door

-- Closing The Sale – Where you wrap things up and get the job
+- Closing The Sale – Wrap things up and get the job

-- Hire A Sales Team – When is it time to focus on sealing driveways and hiring someone else to go door-to-door
+- Hire A Sales Team – Determine when it's time to focus on sealing driveways and hiring someone else to go door-to-door

 Qualifying Your Customer: Who Needs Your Asphalt Expertise?

-Very simply, the first step is to know where to look and find customers.
-For instance, there is no point in knocking on someone's door that clearly has recently had their driveway sealed, or in a neighborhood where the driveways have just been installed.
-However, in a newly built area where the driveways are about a year old is perfect!
-New home-owners need to know how important it is to seal and protect their very expensive asphalt investment.
+There's no point in knocking on someone's door that clearly has recently had their driveway sealed, or starting in a neighborhood where the driveways have just been installed.
+However, a newly built area where the driveways are about a year old is perfect.
+New homeowners need to know how important it is to seal and protect their very expensive asphalt investment.
 Here are your tips for qualifying your customer:

-- Rainy days are when you can't work, but you can easily see which asphalt isn't beading in the rain (an obvious sign that it's time to sealcoat).
+- You can't work on rainy days, but you can easily see which asphalt isn't beading in the rain (an obvious sign that it's time to sealcoat).